KatiaAuxilien/code_base_obscuration/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1-blue.svg?cacheSeconds=2592000" />
 </p>

 >  Repository dedicated to an internship in the ICAR team at LIRMM.
+It implements different obscuration methods on portable images (.pgm and .ppm).

 ## Installation